-Buyer must purchase flood insurance because the grant's equipment purchase exceeds \$5,000 and the site is located in a Special Flood Hazard Area.
+Buyer must purchase flood insurance because the grant exceeds \$5,000 and the site is located in a Special Flood Hazard Area.
+The structure must already meet Puerto Rico elevation requirement of 2 feet above the Base Flood Elevations (BFE) OR the structure must be elevated to 2 feet above the Base Flood Elevation (BFE) OR the structure must floodproofed.